KhinChaw/Mental-Health-Classifier/README.md

 - **Stress**
 - **Personality Disorder**

-The app processes text using NLP techniques including tokenization, stopword removal, and lemmatization, then uses a TF-IDF vectorizer and Random Forest classifier for prediction.
+The app processes text using NLP techniques including tokenization, stopword removal, and lemmatization, then uses a TF-IDF vectorizer and Logistic Regression classifier for prediction.

 ## 🚀 Features